Leadership in the Age of AI

 Why these three, and why now?

 Because they move the board's attention from the seductive question to the consequential one.
 The seductive question is "which AI should we buy?"
 The consequential questions are "what are we already running, can we oversee it, and are we governing it as a living thing?"
-The Australian Institute of Company Directors now frames AI as a core governance responsibility and warns of a literacy gap among directors.
-The boards that take that seriously will not be the ones with the flashiest AI strategy.
-They will be the ones who did the unglamorous work of seeing clearly, building capability, and governing continuously.
+The Australian Institute of Company Directors (AICD, the country's professional body for directors) now frames AI as a core governance responsibility and warns of a literacy gap across directors.
+The boards that take that warning seriously will not be the ones with the flashiest AI strategy.
+They will be the ones who did the unglamorous work of seeing clearly, building capability, and governing on a continuous rhythm.

 There is a deeper pattern underneath all three.
 Each question is really about the same thing: the human system governing the technology, not the technology itself.
 The bottleneck is no longer the AI.
 It is whether the people in the room understand what they are stewarding.
-That is true in the boardroom exactly as it is true everywhere else in Phase Three — and it is, finally, a problem a board can actually do something about.
+That holds in the boardroom exactly as it holds everywhere else in Phase Three, and it is, finally, a problem a board can actually do something about.

 What good looks like